hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - normalized microsegmentation policy:
       - enforced through the application workload itself for a consistent approach to workload microsegmentation across any environment
       - including virtualized, bare-metal, and container workloads
+    - implement micro-segmentation on the network, able to gain visibility on the applications within the network,and able to maintain and force compliance: <span style="color: #bb6600;">Tetration</span>
   - Contiv
     - an open source project to deploy microsegmentation policy-based services in container environments
     - offer a higher level of networking abstraction for microservices by providing a policy framework